 Indian Ocean with Simon Reeve

 From dodging bullets in Mogadishu, Somalia, to swimming with dolphins off the coast of Australia, Simon’s epic six-part travel series for the BBC was dubbed his ‘most exotic and extreme adventure yet’.
-Indian Ocean aired on 22 April 2014 and wasn’t just a soft and sunny holiday programme or hard-core Panorama; it’s a unique blend of the two.
+Indian Ocean is fascinating to watch, and it isn't just a soft and sunny holiday programme or hard-core Panorama; it’s a unique blend of the two.
 “You don’t get more exotic than the Seychelles and more extreme than being on the frontline in Mogadishu.
 It’s extraordinary that such devastation exists so close to total paradise.
 It’s baffling really and a bit of a head screw.
 Indian Ocean is a journey where we go to both of these extremes.”

 "...such a beautiful place.